Alvaro Santos Team Profile

 Research Team

 Rebecca Contreras is a Research Assistant at CAROLA, where she contributes to the project “Measuring and building institutional capacity for investor-state dispute settlement in Latin America and the Caribbean.”
-She is a second-year student in the Masters in Latin American Studies at Georgetown University.
+She holds an M.A in Latin American Studies with a certificate in Gender, Peace and Security from Georgetown University.
 Until recently, Rebecca was a Program Associate at the American Bar Association’s Rule of Law Initiative.
 She designed judicial training and anti-money laundering programs in Mexico, Paraguay, Brazil, and Argentina.
 Rebecca also worked on the rule of law issues as a research assistant for the Stanford Governance Project and at the IACHR.
 Her academic coursework focuses on business and human rights and sustainable development in Latin America.